igorvisi/setup-server/README.md

 For production, certificat are auto generated with LetsEncrypt if the domaine point correctly to the server.
 It's our traefik default configuration ( traefik.yml )

 #### Run traefik container.
 Traefik is entry point for all container application.
 It must be run before all other container.
-It listens the port 80 and 443, so this ports must be free.
+It listens the port 80 and 443, so those ports must be free.

 ```bash
 # clone this repo from github and copy traefik directory to /opt/dk/